-Hatching eggs are shipped via USPS Priority and use a quantity of packing materials more than necessary to ensure that your eggs arrive undamaged.
+Hatching eggs are shipped via USPS Priority and use a quantity of packing materials necessary to ensure that your eggs arrive undamaged.
 Depending on location, eggs typically go out Monday-Wednesday and are the freshest eggs possible.
 Eggs are double-boxed, secured inside an inner carton, and also foiled in case of X-ray.
 We ship eggs within the continental U.S., Alaska, and Puerto Rico.
-We can not ship eggs out of the U.S.A. or to Hawaii.
+We can not ship eggs out of the U.S.A.

 We do not guarantee hatching rate BECAUSE there are so many factors that come into play when shipping eggs that are beyond our control and that can alter the hatching rate.
 Eggs shipped are labeled in such a way that postal workers can identify "live embryos" inside.
 We also ship eggs near the beginning of the week to hedge against eggs being stuck in the post office over the weekend; therefore, we do the best possible but sometimes at best hatching rate of eggs shipped can be 50-60 percent which is often the standard for shipped eggs.
 This should be considered when placing your order.
 With this in mind we do our absolute best to ensure 99 percent of eggs shipped are fertile, shipped in a timely manner, and handled with the best care to allow higher hatching rates for you!